Canadian mining in Latin America and the Caribbean

-Canadian mining in Latin America and the Caribbean began in the 20th century.
+Canadian mining in Latin America and the Caribbean began in the late 20th century.
 Latin America and the Caribbean's vast resources give the region great geopolitical importance, attracting foreign interest for centuries.
+The Canadian mining industry is the largest in the world, operating as an important driver for global capital accumulation.
+Up to 70% of all mining in Latin America involves a Canadian transnational corporation.

 From the colonial race of European empires, to the multinationals of today's neoliberal capitalist world, this region continues to draw interest.
 Canada's involvement in Latin America increased dramatically since 1989 with several landmark negotiations and agreements.
+From 1989 to 2001, of the top 20 mineral exploration investors in Latin America, seven were Canadian companies.
 By 2009, the Canadian larger-company mineral exploration market in this region was valued at US$1.7 billion.

 Currently, Latin America and the Caribbean are dominated by Canadian companies falling from a 49% to 32% held control over the larger-company mineral exploration market after the global recession of 2008.
 The Canadian share of the market is roughly US$59 million more than the amount domestic companies planned to spend in this region.
 Both Mexico and Chile have the most intense focus of Canadian mining companies; however, their interest and involvement in other Latin American countries is prevalent.